corpnewt/ProperTree/README.md

 ### Downloading The Repo As A ZIP File

-On any system you can choose the `Clone or download` button, followed by the `Download ZIP` button to download the entire repo as a zip file (note, this does not allow you to update via `git pull` - any updates would require you to download the repo again in the same fashion).
+On any system you can choose the green `Code` button, followed by the `Download ZIP` button (or click [here](https://github.com/corpnewt/ProperTree/archive/refs/heads/master.zip)) to download the entire repo as a zip file (note, this does not allow you to update via `git pull` - any updates would require you to download the repo again in the same fashion).

 ### Cloning The Repo Via Git